Eligible family members

 In exceptional cases, the determining authority can also consider other relatives if special circumstances speak in favour of family reunification in the Republic of Slovenia.
 Special circumstances exist when there is a family community established between other relatives, which is essentially similar to and has the same function as a primary family, especially in terms of genuine family ties, physical care, security, protection, emotional support and financial dependence.
 This provision was included in the law on the basis of a Constitutional Court decision from January 2015.
 The provision is applied in practice as applicants are able to reunite with their parents, siblings and other family members if their claim is eligible.
 In one case the applicant was able to reunite with their spouse, children and the applicant’s mother.
 In another case a child was able to reunite with underage siblings.

 Conditions and procedure

-Both persons enjoying refugee status and subsidiary protection have to apply for family reunification within 90 days since the recognition of their status (or extension of subsidiary protection status if it was granted for one year) in order to enjoy the more favourable conditions available to beneficiaries of international protection.
-In case the beneficiary does not apply in 90 days, the family member must meet the general conditions for family reunification: possession of a valid passport, health insurance and sufficient financial means.
+Persons enjoying either refugee status or subsidiary protection have to apply for family reunification within 90 days from the moment the decision on their status becomes final (or on the extension of subsidiary protection if it was granted for one year) in order to enjoy the more favourable conditions available to beneficiaries of international protection.
+In case the beneficiary does not apply in 90 days, the family member must meet the general conditions for family reunification that apply to all foreigners in Slovenia: possession of a valid passport, health insurance and sufficient financial means.